ngx-archive/nginx-extras-docs/docs/nginx-mod.md

 However, some performance-oriented folks are always looking for speeding up what's already fast - that is NGINX itself.

 There are some open-source patches for it, mainly by Cloudflare to improve things further.
-So I've decided to save trouble for many people relying on a manual compilation, and build this better patched NGINX as a package that is compatible with all the NGINX modules we have!
-I call it - NGINX-MOD.
+To save trouble for many people relying on a manual compilation, we build this better patched NGINX as a package that is compatible with all the NGINX modules we have!
+Its official name is NGINX-MOD.

 NGINX-MOD is based on the latest *stable* NGINX with the following additions: